 As a young child in foster care, I was excited about the idea of being adopted by a family.
 Although I didn’t remember much about my past, I knew I wanted to have a real mom and dad.
 Many children who enter foster care lose contact with their birth parents, physical surroundings, and sometimes even their siblings.
 They often struggle with feelings of trust, insecurity and emotional stability, prompting many unanswered questions.
 Will my birth parents come for me?
 How long will I be here?
 How long will I stay with my foster family before I’m adopted?
 Will I ever be adopted?
 Between the ages of four to six, I was only in two foster homes, both with caring families.

 Some children placed in foster care, especially older kids, may move to different foster homes quite often.
 This movement can create a sense of loss that happens over and over again.
+These types of homes vary per state, Austin, TX may be different than group homes in New York City.
 According to the North American Council on Adoptable Children (NACAC), it’s essential for adoptive parents to be sensitive to the impact of loss, lack of trust and feelings of insecurity that some foster kids deal with on a daily basis.

 Any advice for future foster parents?